 These incidents are typical for the main immigrant enclave of Nørrebro in northwest Copenhagen.

 Other parts of Copenhagen where it is recommended to stay vigilant include Orsteds Parken, where travelers have reported being solicited by gay men.

-You are also strongly advised against travelling through the western suburbs or outside the City Center.
+You are also strongly advised against traveling through the western suburbs or outside the City Center.

 People have described these men as large and dressed in leather, and even though they will leave you alone if you say no or walk away, their intimidating physical appearance has scared many tourists.

-Since the capital is known for its nightlife, you can expect to run into groups of drunken people, but don’t worry since these instances almost never end with an incident or violence.
+Since the capital is known for its nightlife, you can expect to run into groups of drunken people, but don’t worry since these instances rarely end with an incident of violence.

 - Visas - For most countries, visas are not required for stays under 90 days.
 Any longer than that, you will have to obtain a visa.
-Keep in mind that Danish government will require for you to prove your paying ability, in order to make sure that you are able to cover your entire trip.
+Keep in mind that the Danish government will require you to prove your paying ability, to make sure that you can cover your entire trip.
 You should also own a password valid for at least six months from your planned date of return.

 - Weather - Copenhagen has a temperate climate, which is characterized by mild winters, coldest months being January and February with an approximate temperature of 1.5 °C (34.7 °F), and cool summers, with an approximate temperature in August of 17.2 °C.

 - Airports - The biggest airport in Denmark's capital is Copenhagen Airport on the island of Zealand.
 Denmark’s second busiest airport is Billund.
-The airport is located on the island of Amager, 8 kilometres south of Copenhagen city centre.
+The airport is located on the island of Amager, 8 kilometers south of Copenhagen city center.

 Copenhagen Weather Averages (Temperatures)

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|